-Assets are written off when there is no reasonable expectation of recovery, such as a debtor declaring bankruptcy or litigation decided against the Group continues to engage with parties whose balances are written off and attempts to enforce repayment.
+Assets are written off when there is no reasonable expectation of recovery, such as a debtor declaring bankruptcy or litigation decided against the Group.
+The Group continues to engage with parties whose balances are written off and attempts to enforce repayment.
 Recoveries made are recognised in the statement of profit and loss.

-Credit rating Particulars As at 31 March, 2022 As at 31 March, 2021 A: Low credit risk Cash and cash 0.52 5.60 i) Concentration of Loan The Company's exposure to credit risk for loan is presented as below.
+Credit rating 2023 As at 31 March, 2022 A: Low credit risk Cash and cash equivalents, other bank balances and investment 3.60 0.52 i) Concentration of Loan ii) Credit risk exposure Provision for expected credit losses

+The Company's exposure to credit risk for loan is presented as below.
 Loans majorly represents loans to related parties for business purposes.

 (₹ in Lacs)

 Particulars As at 31st March As at 31st March

-2022 2021
+2023 2022

-Loan to Related Parties

-Loan to Others - -
+Loan to Related Parties Loan to Others - -

+Total •

-Total -
+-